nhscc/airports.api.hscc.bdpa.org/README.md

 > and PowerShell/CMD.
 If you encounter any issues (especially Windows-specific
 > issues), please [report
 > them](https://github.com/nhscc/airports.api.hscc.bdpa.org/issues/new).
 Note
-> that Windows only supports a subset of the npm run scripts.
+> that non-WSL Windows only supports a subset of the npm run scripts.

 ## Accessing the API